DTUWindEnergy/WindGym/Docs/docs/derating.md

 WindGym's contract is minimal: **the env only forwards per-turbine derate values; the turbine must accept a `derate` input.** `WindFarmEnv` validates this at construction and raises otherwise.
+(Earlier versions shipped a power-curve-inversion retrofit, `add_derating_to_turbine`, for plain tabular turbines; it was removed because sliding down the *normal* operating curve barely reduces ct — no wake-control value — so turbines must accept `derate` natively.)

 Both backends are supported without turbine-specific code: